 Nearby is Big Jones, known for its Southern specialties for brunch, lunch and dinner at 5347 N. Clark.
 I have enjoyed their shrimp and grits for Sunday brunch.
 I was just back and had another good experience enjoying the Simple Southern Breakfast with two eggs, smoked ham, a biscuit and grits.
 It is very popular, so book your reservation online before you go.

-Kanela Breakfast Club: At 5413 N. Clark, this casual spot is one of six in Chicago.
-Organic, local with a Greek influence.
+Kanela Breakfast Club: At 5413 N. Clark, this casual spot is one of four in Chicago.
+They have a menu featuring local and organic foods with a Greek influence.

-A Taste of Heaven Cafe & Bakery: A fun breakfast spot, at 5401 N. Clark, that offers a number of breads, cakes, scones and cupcakes as well as serving breakfast and lunch items from soups to sandwiches.
+A Taste of Heaven Bakery & Cafe: A fun breakfast spot, at 5401 N. Clark, that offers a number of breads, cakes, scones and cupcakes as well as serving breakfast and lunch items from soups to sandwiches.

 Svea Restaurant: This colorful Swedish cafe dishes up a number of omelettes, hot sandwiches and meatballs for breakfast and lunch.
 5236 N Clark.

 Colectivo Coffee: This is branch of the Milwaukee-based coffee roaster at 5425 N. Clark.
 The coffee drinks are always great.
-They have four Chicago area locations.
+They have five Chicago area locations.

 defloured A Gluten Free Bakery: This is a small, colorful bakery featuring gluten-free cakes, cookies and other desserts.
 1477 W Balmoral Ave.